iurjoh/Baby-Daily/README.md

 * Task create/edit form: User-friendly form facilitating the creation or modification of tasks, ensuring efficient task management.
 * Wish list page: Dedicated page displaying a curated collection of user-generated wish lists, offering insights into parents wish list preferences for the baby.
 * Wish list create/edit form: Interactive form empowering users to create or edit personalized wish lists, enhancing the user experience in expressing desires and preferences.
+* Assets: Tool used in "Add post" for multimedia elements, images, and text used to enhance the visual and interactive aspects of a new post.
+* MoreDropDown: Dropdown menu providing additional options or features beyond those readily available, offering a compact and organized navigation experience.
+* NavBar: Navigational bar at the top of the page, serving as a visual guide for users to access different sections or features of the platform seamlessly.
+* Page not found: Customized page displayed when a user attempts to access a non-existent or unavailable page, providing a clear and user-friendly message indicating the unavailability of the requested content.

 ### General features on each page